Learn to Pray the Rosary Video

 It also quickly allowed me to learn how to pray the Rosary in community.
 There's an established pattern that Christians follow when praying the Rosary in a group.
 A leader will pray the beginning parts of the prayer, and then the group will recite the rest.
 Praying with the Friars, you quickly can pick up on this and learn it.
 I normally pick one of the brothers to copy and follow them through the prayer.

 I do want to note that the best-case scenario would be to pray the Rosary with your friends and family in-person.
 But when you are unable to do this, this video is a great way to still have someone to pray with and I've found a great grace in it.
 I just have to remind myself that it should never replace praying the Rosary with people in real life.
+Here's another great list of tips to pray the Rosary everyday.

 I wanted to point out a couple of ways the brothers model how to pray the Rosary, and what I've learned from them.